What is Special Event Server Certification?

 Who Needs to take the Special Event Server course?

-All servers both paid and un-paid serving at special events must be SES certified regardless of the number of event attendees.
+If you are hosting an event that requires a Special Event Permit, all servers both paid and un-paid serving at the event must be SES certified regardless of the number of event attendees.
 Managers and Special Event Permit holders for events with less than 500 people are also required to take the SES course.
 For anyone currently holding a valid Serving It Right Certification there is NO need to also complete the SES course.

 Do I need to take Serving It Right?